-A rather lovely day was topped off very nicely when I arrived home to find an unexpected parcel.
+It really enjoyed the day and it just kept getting better.
+When I arrived home, I found an unexpected parcel.
 A parcel containing a big red Valentine’s box all tied up with a heart shaped card and red bow.
-I’d sort of got an inkling from the address that it was probably aimed more at my blog than at me personally, but this in no way detracted from my delight at finding a host of golden stone fruit nestling in the box, South African plums, peaches and nectarines.
+I’d sort of got an inkling from the address that it was probably aimed more at my blog than at me personally.
+But this in no way detracted from my delight at finding a host of golden stone fruit nestling in the box: South African plums, peaches and nectarines.

 Peach and White Chocolate Cake